Birne94/Coffee-in-the-Cloud/docs/architecture/frontend.md

 Likewise the photo tutorial shows the user how to make perfect coffee, the cleaning checklist should support the cleaning of the machine.

+**cleaningController.js** & **cleaning-checklist.html**

+In this controller all the steps are included.
+Now depending on weekly or biweekly cleaning the right steps are shown to the user.
+The user choose the type of cleaning by clicking the right button.
+All the steps are listed and can be crossed out when finished.
+It is also possible so reset the list and start from the begining.

+After the cleaning is done, the user can mark is cleaning duty as done by simply pressing the *Finished Cleaning* button, which is located at the bottom of the page or at the main page.

 ### Picture Login - Tablet Mode

+One of the core features requiered was the tablet mode.
+Here the user doesn't need to log in with his login credentials bur rather click on his picture to add a coffee to his account.

+**pictureloginController.js** & **picture-login.html**

+As the user does not login with his credentials, he has limited access to the website.
+That means, he is only able to see the tutorials and the cleaning checklist.
+However if someone is selected for cleaning, a banner will tell you so.

+The procedure of adding a coffee in tablet mode is nearly the same as adding a coffee when logged in.
+So again after selecting the coffee size *updateTally()* is called.

+Another feature espacially implemented for the tablet mode is the blame button.
+If someone clicks on this button, the person last adding a coffe will get a blame email and a promt to tidy up the kitchen.

 ### Settings